corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-ui.md

 4. Go to the **REDEEM VOUCHER** tab to test the `RedeemBoardingTicketWithVoucher` flow.

    a.
-Provide voucher ID and voucher's holder X500 name.
+Provide voucher ID and the voucher holder's X500 name.

    b.
 Click **START FLOW**.